 The effects of stress can spill over into many areas of life, causing tension within our relationships which can lead to anxiety, exhaustion, reduced libido and depression.
 Continuous high levels of stress can cause our cortisol levels to be reduced and this will end up suppressing our immune system.

 Regular exercise (150 – 200 minutes a week), yoga, Thai Chi, meditation, visualisation are all useful options that help to reduce stress levels.

 4. Get enough good quality sleep at night and enough sunshine during the day.

 Our circadian rhythm is a 24-hour internal clock that determines our natural sleeping and waking pattern.
-It influences our immune system, hormone production, cell regeneration and may other important biological processes that keep us healthy.
-Any disruption in this cycle will have repercussion in our reproductive, digestive, immune systems.
+It influences our immune system, hormone production, cell regeneration and many other important biological processes that keep us healthy.
+Any disruption in this cycle will have repercussions on our reproductive, digestive, immune systems.
 So, getting a good night’s sleep (7-8 hrs uninterrupted sleep a night) is necessary for good health and vitality.
-This is known as ‘good sleep hygiene’.
+This is known as ‘good sleep hygiene ’.
 Getting to bed at least 1-2 hrs before midnight every night (and turning off all electronic equipment in the bedroom) will help you get into a good sleeping routine.

 During the day, it’s also important to spend some time outside in the sunshine.
 Besides helping our circadian rhythm, vitamin D from the sun is known to improve our immune system.

 5. Immune boosting supplements and herbs

-Besides doing all of the above, supplementing with additional immune boosting herbs, vitamins and minerals can be very beneficial at this time.
-There are many evidence-based naturopathic options available which have immune enhancement properties.
+Besides doing all of the above, supplementing with additional immune-boosting herbs, vitamins and minerals can be very beneficial at this time.
+There are many evidence-based naturopathic options available that have immune enhancement properties.

 My suggestions would include Zinc – which is known to be helpful for improving egg and sperm quality as well as stimulating our white blood cells which are an important part of our defence system and hence protects our cells from foreign invading organisms.